We're Fighting for their survival.

 Together, We Can Save Rhinos.

-More than 25 years ago, the International Black Rhino Foundation was launched in response to a poaching crisis that many experts thought could wipe out Zimbabwe’s rhinos.
+In 1989, the International Black Rhino Foundation was launched in response to a poaching crisis that many experts thought could wipe out Zimbabwe’s rhinos.
 Together with other conservation organizations, we were able to nearly eliminate poaching and stabilize the black rhino population in Zimbabwe.
 In 1993, we expanded our efforts to conserve the world’s five rhino species, all of which continue to face severe threats.
 Now, with programs in Africa, Indonesia and India, we are committed to ensuring that all five rhino species survive for future generations.Learn More